Community and infrastructure FAQs

 These improvements will support Mid Sussex District Council and West Sussex District Council’s ‘Place and Connectivity programme’ which will deliver significant infrastructure improvements across Burgess Hill.

 The planning consent for Freeks Farm allows for 130 homes to be built and occupied and accessed from Maple Drive.
 Further development will only be possible once the highway and bridge connection to the A273 Isaacs Lane is complete.
-The proposals for the bridge and link road are currently being considered by Mid Sussex District Council.
+The planning application, approved in January 2020, can be accessed on Mid Sussex District Council’s planning register – reference DM/19/3313.

 NewRiver are working closely with the Council and the project team is happy to answer any queries about the development of Burgess Hill town centre.
 If you have any questions, you can contact them via: email@example.com.